openweave/openweave-tlv-schema/README.md

 ### Using the API

 The `WeaveTLVSchema` Python object provides programmatic access to the features of the openweave-tlv-schema package.
-Using this API, developers can parse Weave TLV schemas to produce an in-memory representation of the schema (an AST) which can then be queried for information:
+Using this API, developers can parse Weave TLV schemas into an AST, which can then be queried for information:

 ```python
 #!/usr/bin/env python3